 Now that summer is on full blast, it’s time to crank up our ACs.
 Americans love their air conditioning, with 90% of them having a unit installed in their home — a figure much larger than people who live in other countries.
+But is air conditioning making you sick while giving you the comfort of a cool temperature?

 Despite most people’s love for their units, there’s a pervasive belief that makes us think that AC is an agent that aids in the spread of disease and germs.
+If you work in an air-conditioned building with poor ventilation, it can raise your risk of “sick building syndrome.”
+Symptoms include headaches, dry cough, dizziness and nausea, trouble concentrating, fatigue, and sensitivity to odors.

 A study published in the International Journal of Epidemiology says that people who work in office buildings with air conditioning are more likely to get sick when compared to people who spend most of their time in offices that have natural ventilation.
 The study says that people who belong in the first group are more likely to have sick building syndrome (SBS) “symptoms mostly of eye, nose or throat irritation and respiratory symptoms such as cough.”